Observer Loop Viability Bounds

 Within the division algebra chain (n3n \leq 3), information is stored topologically (gauge charges, winding numbers, generation indices) and the mass-information relationship is inverse: heavier particles have smaller boundaries and less epistemic capacity.
 Beyond the octonionic level (n>3n > 3), the algebras are exhausted and information is stored structurally (relational invariant networks), where the mass-information relationship reverses: more complex composites have larger boundaries and more epistemic capacity.
 The topological contribution is bounded by the finite particle content that the division algebras determine.
 The structural contribution grows with composite complexity.
 The transition occurs at the confinement scale ΛQCD0.3\Lambda_{\text{QCD}} \sim 0.3 GeV.

-Observational check: With the empirical matter fraction Ωm0.3\Omega_m \approx 0.3, the holographic bound on the structural coherence gives ΔcnSH\sum \Delta c_n \leq S_H (the information within the horizon cannot exceed the horizon entropy), which constrains ΩΛ0.5\Omega_\Lambda \geq 0.5.
-The observed ΩΛ0.7\Omega_\Lambda \approx 0.7 satisfies this bound.
-The structural coherence Δcn0.43SH\sum \Delta c_n \approx 0.43\,S_H is well within the holographic limit — the bridge uses less than half the available “room” between the two saturated endpoints.
+Observational check.
+With the empirical matter fraction Ωm0.3\Omega_m \approx 0.3, the holographic bound on the structural coherence gives ΔcnSH\sum \Delta c_n \leq S_H (the information within the horizon cannot exceed the horizon entropy), which constrains ΩΛ0.5\Omega_\Lambda \geq 0.5.
+The observed ΩΛ0.7\Omega_\Lambda \approx 0.7 satisfies this framework bound.
+The structural coherence Δcn0.43SH\sum \Delta c_n \approx 0.43\,S_H is well within the holographic limit — the bridge uses less than half the available “room” between the two saturated endpoints at the current epoch.

 Consistency Check